DivorcedHorse/CS5103SWEngPractice/README.md

     - Test cases can also be found in the *src* directory to validate the requirements of the **String and Words** application.

-    - Test cases can be ran by navigating to the *src* folder, and running the command seen down below: <br>
+    - Test cases can be ran by navigating to the *src* folder, and running one of the following commands seen down below: <br>

         - To run a single test file:
             ```